t9md/atom-vim-mode-plus/README.md

 - [ ] Introduce new scope based motion by incorporating with [goto-scope](https://github.com/t9md/atom-goto-scope).
 - [ ] Improve search and introduce incrementalSearch.
 - [ ] Flash(highlight) region for yanked, pasted, indented for giving instant feedback to user, beneficial especially used as operator like `yip`, `=ip`.
-- [ ] Don't change cursor position after yank, indent(break compatibility to Vim, but I thinks this is bettter).
+- [ ] Don't change cursor position after yank, indent, toggle(break compatibility to Vim, but I thinks this is bettter).
 - [ ] New Operator for Surround, DeleteSurround, ChangeSurround.
 - [ ] Show current Register, Mark, Count as overlay decoration to giving instant feedback to user.
 - [x] New Operator for ToggleLineComments, Camelize, Dasherize, Underscore.